clevelandmusicco/HothouseExamples/src/MIDI.md

 ## MIDI channel

-**Out of the box the Hothouse is omni**, meaning it responds to every channel.
+Every binary has a **factory channel**, fixed when it was compiled: omni unless it was built with `-DHOTHOUSE_MIDI_CHANNEL=n` (see [compile-time options](#compile-time-options)).
+Stock builds and everything on the releases page are omni, meaning they respond to every channel.

-That's fine for one pedal and a bad time on a board with two of them, so the channel is configurable on the pedal itself.
-No recompiling, no computer beyond whatever is already sending the MIDI.
+Omni is fine for one pedal and a bad time on a board with two of them, so the channel is also settable on the pedal itself, no recompiling and no computer beyond whatever is already sending the MIDI.
+A channel set that way is saved and overrides the factory channel until you reset it.

 The gestures below are identical in every MIDI-capable effect, including the pre-built binaries on the